 Made In cookware also includes a carbon steel range and a non stick pan line.

-The non stick pans of Made In are not the ceramic type as covered in my buying guide, but rather have a PTFE nonstick coating.
+The non stick pans of Made In are not the ceramic type, but rather have a PTFE nonstick coating.
 In another article, I explain the differences between the ceramic and the Teflon PTFE nonstick type.